Chia-Network/chiapos/documents/proof_of_space.md

 ##### Sort on Disk

-Sort on disk is an external sorting algorithm that sorts large amounts of data with significantly less memory that the data size.
+Sort on disk is an external sorting algorithm that sorts large amounts of data with significantly less memory than the data size.
 On large plots, this function quickly becomes the bottleneck of the plotting algorithm.
-It works by recursively dividing data into smaller partitions, until there is enough memory to a partition in memory.
+It works by recursively dividing data into smaller partitions, until there is enough memory to fit a partition in memory.
 Data is grouped into partitions by the first $4$ unique bits of the numbers to be sorted, which means data is divided into 16 buckets.
 While impractical, the simplified idea is presented below.